PeterHUistyping/Computer_System_Guidance/README.md

 # Computer System Guidance
 The Repo integrates a collection of my *Computer System Projects*, including Database, OS, Graphics, Game Engines and others.
+In addition, there are also materials (paper, ebook, repo, tool, etc) that I found very interesting and helpful attached.
+I hope it could help you start from beginner to advanced.
 ### Links to relevant Project / Repo [submodule]
 #### My Projects
 ### Operating System